Serge3006/chowlk_website/_includes/specification.md

   </table>

-### 2.4 Other Characteristics for Datatype Properties
+### 2.9 Other Characteristics of Datatype Properties

 <table style="width:100%">
   <tr>